 Yes, you read the title of this post correctly.
 Keyword research data accuracy can be extremely difficult to gauge, even with access to the best keyword research tools.
 Today, I’ve been testing the output of our (internal) Google Adwords API tool.

-Having the tool allows much faster automation of large keyword research projects for SEOgadget clients, but I’m still interested in the differences between the API data, the public legacy Google Adwords tool data and the new Google Keyword Tool data.
+Having the tool allows much faster automation of large keyword research projects for Builtvisible clients, but I’m still interested in the differences between the API data, the public legacy Google Adwords tool data and the new Google Keyword Tool data.

 2009 Legacy Vs Beta Shootout